 When clients come to me and ask about their wedding timeline, we always discuss timing and location for portraits of the bride and groom together.
 As a Saltwater Farm wedding photographer, I feel that it’s my responsibility to let my clients know the pros and cons of the times they choose for their portrait sessions.

-Brides and grooms often come to me for their wedding photography because they love how I use bright, sunset light…but what happens when your portraits are set to take place at noon?
+Couples often come to me for their wedding photography because they love how I use bright, sunset light…but what happens when your portraits are set to take place at noon?

 At this 2014 wedding at Saltwater Farm in Stonington, Connecticut, the bride and groom saw each other for the first time early in the day before their ceremony.